siddpatny/rl-trading-bot-open-baselines/README.md

 3) Moving Average Convergence Diverngence: Get discreet signals on a rolling window by combining two moving averages

 Env:
 The current action defines the weights of the portfolio.
 The sample from the action is clipped between 0,1 and normalized such that the sum of all the weights = 1.
 This ensures that the portfolio is completely utilized with a distribution of securities.
-(Only longs) </br>
+(Only positive inventory values) </br>
 The reward for the action is log rate of return with the new weights of the portfolio normalized by the progress for a delayed reward.

 Bot: